avocado-framework/avocado/docs/source/guides/reference/chapters/runners.rst

 This description of a runnable is abstract on purpose.
 While the most common use case for a Runnable is to describe how to execute a test, there seems to be no reason to bind that concept to a test.
-Other Avocado subsystems, such as ``sysinfo``, could very well leverage the same concept to describe say, commands to be executed.
+Other Avocado subsystems, leverage the same concept.
+One example is the :ref:`sysinfo-collection` which describes what kind of system information collection is to be performed in a ``Runnable``.

 A Runnable's ``kind``
 +++++++++++++++++++++